 The mandate of the Panel of Experts is established under sections 17.6 and 17.7 of the Act respecting the Société de l'assurance automobile du Québec (CQLR, c.
 S-11.011).
 Its members are appointed by the Government of Québec.

 As part of its mandate, the Panel of Experts reviews the approach taken by the SAAQ and checks the data used in support of the proposed amendments to insurance contributions.
 Before issuing its opinion, the Panel of Experts is required to hold a public consultation.

 Our proposal was presented to the Panel of Experts on Automobile Insurance Contributions in a document entitled Proposed Insurance Contributions for 2022-2024.
 This document served as the basis for the public consultation.
-The Panel of Experts drew on the findings of the public consultation to provide its opinion through the following report (in French only): Avis du Conseil d’experts sur les contributions d’assurance proposées par la Société de l’assurance automobile du Québec pour les années 2022 à 2024.
-The new insurance contributions are expected to come into effect in January 2022.
+The Panel of Experts drew on the findings of the public consultation to issue its opinion in the following report (in French only): Avis du Conseil d’experts sur les contributions d’assurance proposées par la Société de l’assurance automobile du Québec pour les années 2022 à 2024.
+The insurance contributions for 2022-2024 came into effect in January 2022.

-To know more about the insurance contributions proposed by the SAAQ for 2022-2024, read the frequently asked questions below.
+To know more about the insurance contributions for 2022-2024, read the frequently asked questions below.

 The insurance contribution paid when renewing a driver’s licence or vehicle registration represents the cost of insurance coverage for bodily injury in the event of a traffic accident.
 Insurance coverage may include fees for professional health care providers, income replacement, medication, and expenses to adapt a vehicle or a home, for example.